klaussilveira/LexicalAnalyzer/README.markdown

 * Support more data handles

 ## Todo
-* some unit tests would be great
-* the code needs to be commented
+* improve the current tests code coverage
-* create a better documentation for language support
+* create a better documentation for implementing new languages
-* error handling can be improved, should focus on that
+* error handling can be improved

 ## Using LexicalAnalyzer
 Using the library is pretty simple.
 You must either read a string or open a resource, then create a new instance of the LexicalAnalyzer you want to use.
 In this case, let's use the LaTeX one.